 FastStart Essential DNA Probes Master can also be used to perform the second step of a two-step RT-PCR.
-In two-step RT-PCR, the first step (reverse transcription of RNA into cDNA) is performed outside the LightCycler® Nano or LightCycler® 96 System.
-Subsequent amplification and online monitoring is performed according to the LightCycler® Nano or LightCycler® 96 System standard procedure, using cDNA as starting sample material.
-The Transcriptor First Strand cDNA Synthesis Kit\ is recommended for reverse transcription of RNA into cDNA.
+In two-step RT-PCR, the first step (reverse transcription of RNA into cDNA) is performed outside the LightCycler® 96 System.
+Subsequent amplification and online monitoring is performed according to the LightCycler® 96 System standard procedure, using cDNA as starting sample material.

+The Transcriptor First Strand cDNA Synthesis Kit is recommended for reverse transcription of RNA into cDNA.
 Synthesis of cDNA is performed according to the instructions provided with the kit.

-⚠ For initial experiments, we recommend running undiluted, 1:10 diluted, and 1:100 diluted cDNA template in parallel to determine the optimum template amount.
+For initial experiments, run undiluted, 1:10 diluted, and 1:100 diluted cDNA template in parallel to determine the optimum template amount.
 If you use undiluted cDNA as template, use a 600-second pre-incubation.